DimitriiTrater/DimitriiTrater/README.md

-- 👋 Hi, I’m @DimitriiTrater
+- 👋 Hi, I’m @DimitriiTrater, python developer.
-- 👀 I’m interested in all
+- 👀 I’m interested in: Django and Vk, Tg bots.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning: C# for desktop apps.
-- 💞️ I’m looking to collaborate on every project
+- 💞️ I’m looking to collaborate: all.
-- 📫 How to reach me ...
+- 📫 How to reach me: dima1603040@gmail.com

 <!---
 DimitriiTrater/DimitriiTrater is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.